cwfei/proposals/Proposal-React Native.md

 ```

 ## Linking
 The widgets have deep links integrated where the system will redirect users to a specific location within the app when a widget is tapped.
-Below shows a list of URL schemes the React Native app has to handle:
+The list of supported URL schemes are as follows:

 * coingeckoapp://coin_details?id=
 * coingeckoapp://sign_in